 The above list of use cases is not comprehensive, but they should serve as a reference to gauge the need for direct mail campaigns.

-Irrespective of how you manage your ABM activities, be it in-house or outsourced to an agency, there are dedicated vendors who can execute and take this journey with you.
-If you have researched the prospects and their companies, their likes and dislikes, have nailed down the messaging, then execution should be straightforward.
+Irrespective of how you manage your Account-Based Marketing activities, be it in-house or outsourced to an agency, there are dedicated vendors who can execute and take this journey with you.
+If you have researched the prospects and their companies, their likes and dislikes, and have nailed down the messaging, then execution should be straightforward.

-Case Study 2: xGrowth's direct mail campaign to generate meetings for an Australian technology company specialising in Citrix.
+xGrowth's direct mail campaign to generate meetings for an Australian technology company specialising in Citrix

-The second case study is something we ran for one of our clients here at xGrowth!
+The first case study is something we ran for one of our clients here at xGrowth.

 After talking to the sales reps at the organisation and doing our research, we published a guide for enterprise security, copies of which were mailed to prospective buyers from multiple target accounts.